NVIDIA/NVFlare/examples/hello-world/ml-to-fl/pt/README.md

 Note that this example requires at least 2 GPUs on your machine.

-Note that we wrap the evaluation logic into a method for better reusability.
+Note that we wrap the evaluation logic into a method for better usability.

 It can be run using the torch distributed run: